OhGreat/DART_python/README.md

 - `vol_geom`: geometry of the output image.
 Used to define the number of detectors as the first dimension of the vol_geom.
 - `n_projections`: is an integer value representing the number of projections as the number of angles to make measurements from.
 - `detector_spacing`: defines the size of the pixel.
+- `angles`: angles to use for the measurements. (np.array)
-- `apply_noise`: boolean value that adds Poisson distributed noise to the image when set to True.
-False by default.
+- `noise_factor`: factor that adds Poisson distributed noise to the image, when defined.
 - `save_dir`: string representing the directory to save png images that represent the measurements.
 Images won't be saved if this parameter is not set.
 - `use_gpu`: creates a projector that can use GPU